 If needed, use this section to briefly describe any extenuating circumstances (e.g. unexplained gaps in work experience, choice of recommenders, inconsistent or questionable academic performance, etc.) (no word count)

 This is a true optional question.
 If necessary, use it to provide context for possible negatives.
 Take responsibility for mistakes if necessary and discuss what you have changed so that you don’t err in the same way again.

-The Video Essays provide applicants with an additional opportunity to demonstrate what they will bring to our vibrant Kellogg community – in an interactive way.
-Each applicant will complete two short video essay questions.
+The Video Essay is one component of the application and provides you with an additional opportunity to demonstrate what you will bring to our vibrant Kellogg community – in an interactive way.
+You will respond to several short video essay questions.
 The questions are designed to bring to life the person we have learned about on paper.

 • There are practice questions that you may complete as many times as you like to get comfortable with the format and technology.
 The practice questions and experience will simulate the actual video essay experience, so this is meant to be a useful tool to help you feel prepared.

 • We encourage you to practice so you are comfortable with the format once it is time to complete the official questions.
 There is not an opportunity to re-do the answer to the official video essay questions.